 Day 4: Discover Tokyo

-Tokyo is a city that is always moving forward from the ever-changing skyline to the fashions and trends of the people who call it home.
-As modern as it may appear, behind the neon façade is a traditional soul that is easy to find amongst the old alleyways, temples and shrines of the Edo era.
 Sightseeing today begins with a stroll through the Imperial Palace East Garden and a visit to the observation deck of the 634m Skytree for views over the sprawling city below.
-You'll also stop by Sensoji Temple - Tokyo's oldest, and stroll along Nakamise shopping street.
+You'll also stop by Senso-ji Temple - Tokyo's oldest, and stroll along Nakamise shopping street.
 In the afternoon, explore the Tokyo National Museum.
+Housed in the Ryogoku district of Tokyo, the museum powerfully illustrates Tokyo's past (known as Edo until 1869) right up to recent decades.

 Includes: Breakfast